Tinkerforge/doc/en/source/Transitioning_Guide_1To2.rst

 the returned data it should now be possible to reconstruct the complete topology of the network of Bricks and Bricklets.

+The registration and triggering of the enumeration callback is now split into two steps.

 Documentation for these functions can be found in the IPConnection documentation for each language, see :ref:`here <api_bindings_ip_connection>`.